dorian3d/DBoW2/README.md

 is designed as `Eigen::Matrix<uint8_t, 1, 32, Eigen::RowMajor>`, so we set `TScalar` to `uint8_t`, and
 set `L` as `32`.

-Default `meanValue`, `distance`, `toString` and `fromString` methods are already implemented, but can still easily override by lambda methods.
+Default `meanValue`, `distance`, `toString` and `fromString` methods are already [implemented](include/TDBoW/TemplatedDescriptor.hpp), but can still easily override by lambda methods.

+### Use TDBoW in PC mode

+[PCL](https://github.com/PointCloudLibrary/pcl) is a very active open source library, which contains many kinds of pointcloud descriptors implement.
+So we add [PCBridge.h](include/TDBoW/PCBridge.h) for PCL users.
+More details of the usage can be founded in [pc_demo](demo/pc/demo.cpp).

 ### Use TDBoW in CV mode

-OpenCV is a very strong library, which contains many kinds of image descriptors implement.
-So we add `CVBridge.h` for OpenCV users.
+[OpenCV](https://github.com/opencv/opencv) is a very strong library, which contains many kinds of image descriptors implement.
+So we add [CVBridge.h](include/TDBoW/CVBridge.h) for OpenCV users.
 More details can be founded in [cv_demo](demo/cv/demo.cpp).